Home > Analyses > Financial Services > The Progressive Corporation

 Financial Ratios

-The following table presents key financial ratios for The Progressive Corporation (PGR) over the fiscal years 2020 to 2024, enabling trend analysis and company performance assessment:
+The following table summarizes key financial ratios for The Progressive Corporation (PGR) over the last four fiscal years:

 Evolution of Financial Ratios